 - If you are already taking blood thinners or have a bleeding disorder when your blood does not form a clot.
 N-acetyl cysteine might slow blood clotting and therefore it could increase your risk of bruising and bleeding.

-- If you are going for a Surgery.
-Stop taking N-acetyl cysteine at least 2 weeks before a scheduled surgery since it might slow blood clotting and this might increase the risk of bleeding during and after surgery.
+- If you are going for surgery, stop taking N-acetylcysteine at least 2 weeks before a scheduled surgery since it might slow blood clotting and this might increase the risk of bleeding during and after surgery.

 - One study reported that very high doses (up to 40 times higher than a regular therapeutic dose) of NAC caused pulmonary arterial hypertension (PAH) in mice.